EmbedJournal/embedjournal/_posts/2013-06-25-interfacing-lcd-module-part-1.md

 [<img class="size-thumbnail wp-image-940 alignright" alt="16x2 LCD module" src="/images/posts/2013/06/16x2-LCD-module-150x150.jpg" width="150" height="150" srcset="/images/posts/2013/06/16x2-LCD-module-150x150.jpg 150w, /images/posts/2013/06/16x2-LCD-module-300x300.jpg 300w, /images/posts/2013/06/16x2-LCD-module.jpg 600w" sizes="(max-width: 150px) 100vw, 150px" />](/images/posts/2013/06/16x2-LCD-module.jpg)

-This the most common configuration of LCD that most peopleA prefer mostly due to reduced cost and small footprint.A In a 16 x 2 line display LCD module, each the two lines have 40 character positions of which only 16 can be displayed at a time.
+This the most common configuration of LCD that most people prefer mostly due to reduced cost and small footprint.
+In a 16 x 2 line display LCD module, each the two lines have 40 character positions of which only 16 can be displayed at a time.
 The remaining positions are invisible and cannot be seen.
 To display the remaining 24 characters, the LCD has an option to move the window of characters displayed to the right or left so that; it appears as though the characters are scrolling.
 Here is a table of the DD RAM addresses that are within the visible data region.
 Note that in this module, DD RAM locations 10 to 27 on the first line and 51 to 67 are not covered by the displayable window of 16A character per line.

 <table class="aligncenter" style="width: 100%;" border="1" cellspacing="0" cellpadding="5" align="center">
   <tr>